origamitower/purr/design/idea/0002-pattern-matching.md

 Pattern matching provides a generalised form of dispatching (selecting) an operation, while at the same time guaranteeing data coherence, being implementable efficiently, and supporting type refinements for a static type system.

-For Origami, pattern matching provides a practical and coherent way of operating on data, defining functions, supporting evolution and extensibility, all while not violating any security guarantees made by the other parts of the language.
+For Purr, pattern matching provides a practical and coherent way of operating on data, defining functions, supporting evolution and extensibility, all while not violating any security guarantees made by the other parts of the language.

 The goals of this idea are: